Exact zero modes in interacting Majorana X- and Y-junctions: Two coupled chains

-For the two ground states we show their dependence on the magnetic field $h$ - effective parameter that allows to tune the coupling between the edge states \cite{chepigaTopologicalQuantumCritical2023a} - in Fig.\ref{fig:impure_chain}(b) for when the chains are weakly coupled, i.e. $\alpha=0.015$.
-Furthermore, we also show the two ground state energies of a single interacting Kitaev chain of $N=12$ Majorana fermions on top.
-The two coupled chains show clear oscillations.
-Interestingly, even for two very weakly coupled chains EZM appear.
-However, unlike the normal interacting Kitaev chain, the interval in which the negative parity sector is the ground state is very small in comparison to the positive parity sector.
-The location of the vanishing parity gap of the single chain matches the location where the parity gap is the smallest for the coupled chains.
+For the in-gap spectrum we show its dependence on the magnetic field $h$ in Fig.\ref{fig: two chains EZM}(b) for two weakly coupled chains, i.e. $\alpha=0.015$.
+There are clear oscillations with a vanishing energy gap between the two parity sectors.
+Unlike the uniform interacting Kitaev chain though, the interval in which the negative parity sector is the ground state is much smaller than that of a positive parity sector.
+As demonstrated in Fig.\ref{fig: two chains EZM}(c), upon increasing the coupling up to $\alpha=0.6$ the intervals over which the negative parity sector is the ground state become much wider.
+Intuitively, this is a result of the two coupled chains approaching the single-chain limit $\alpha\rightarrow 1$ where symmetry between even and odd parity sectors is restored.

-When increasing the coupling up to $\alpha=0.6$, Fig.\ref{fig:impure_chain}(c), there are clear EZM present in the ground state.
-The number of these EZM matches that of a single chain of $N=24$ \cite{chepigaTopologicalQuantumCritical2023a}.
-Intuitively, two energy levels that were only touching at $\alpha=0.015$ in Fig.\ref{fig:impure_chain}(b) now, for a finite $\alpha$, overlap resulting to exact energy crossings but with an alternating amplitude that will naturally vanish upon approaching a single-chain limit $\alpha\rightarrow 1$ where symmetry between even and odd parity sectors will be restored.
+We also computed the in-gap spectrum for the case of negative coupling $\alpha = -1$ across the junction, presented in Fig.\ref{fig: two chains EZM}(d).
+Now we detect a set of avoided crossings without any parity switching, and thus no EZM appear.
+This provides a first indication that the sign of the interaction at a junction plays a crucial role on the formation of EZM.